CumulusNetworks/cumulus-cl-license-puppet/README.md

 ## Overview

-This module installs a Cumulus Linux license
+This module installs a Cumulus Linux license.

 ## Module Description

 Installs a Cumulus Linux license file on a Cumulus Linux switch.

-If a license is already installed  the module will not attempt to override the existing license.
-You can over-ride this behaviour with the `force` parameter.
+If a license is already installed, the module will not attempt to overwrite the existing license.
+You can overwrite the license with the `force` parameter.

-For more details, visit [Cumulus Linux User Guide](http://docs.cumulusnetworks.com) and search for "License"
+For more details, read the [Cumulus Linux User Guide](http://docs.cumulusnetworks.com) and search for "License".

 ## Setup